 Turn back the clock with your own healing serum.

-Platelet Rich Plasma (PRP) and Platelet Rich Fibrin (PRF) are both autologous platelet concentrates prepared from patients’ own blood which become the body’s own healing serum.
+Platelet Rich Plasma (PRP) and Platelet Rich Fibrin (PRF) are both autologous platelet concentrates prepared from the patient’s own blood which becomes the body’s own healing serum.

 What is PRP?

 Platelet Rich Plasma is the derivative of blood centrifuged at a high speed.
 The blood is separated into two distinct layers, leaving the heavier red, white, and stem cells to collect at the bottom.
 In the meantime, the lighter weight platelets and plasma are able to be collected from the top of a tube containing an anticoagulant.